-We are often asked about what type of tree we recommend, what’s best for outdoor and indoors and why that may be.
+We are often asked about what type of tree we recommend, what’s best for outdoor and indoors, and why that may be.
 We essentially have two types of tree:

 - Norway Spruce trees have smaller, finer needles and resonate with the traditional idea of Christmas established during the Victorian era.
-These are lovely trees and have a beautiful scent and deep green colour, but they do tend to drop their needles more eagerly especially in a centrally heated house.
+These are lovely trees and have a beautiful scent and deep green colour, but they do tend to drop their needles more eagerly, especially in a centrally heated house.

 - Our Nordmann Fir trees are a subtler shade of green.
-Needle retention is also much better, so much so that we refer to them as ‘non-drop.’
+Needle retention is also much better, so much so that we refer to them as non-drop.
 Larger, softer needles are also more child and pet friendly.
-You can use either tree indoors or out but we tend to recommend Norway Spruce for outdoors and Nordmann Fir for indoors.
+You can use either tree indoors or out, but we tend to recommend Norway Spruce for outdoors and Nordmann Fir for indoors.

-Christmas tree size
+Getting the right Christmas tree size

 When it comes to size we specify trees of both types from 3ft to 12ft.
 We also accommodate special orders for larger trees when the space demands.
 There really is a huge choice.
-Of course, your own space is important and it is largely a matter of judgement and taste but in London we offer our own delivery, installation and decoration service so if you are not sure you can simply leave it to us.
+Of course, your own space is important and it is largely a matter of judgement and taste but in London we offer our own delivery, installation and decoration service so if you are not sure, you can simply leave it to us.
 A lot of our customers in London, come along to one of our pop-up stores, bring the kids and make the choice of tree and decorations a family decision.
-It is very popular.

 Caring for your Christmas tree

 Tree care is often forgotten and there is a lot you can do to make your tree last.
-Our trees are freshly cut so they are still essentially living, breathing and also drinking, and sometimes up to 3 pints a day!
+Our trees are freshly cut so they are still essentially living, breathing and also drinking, and sometimes up to three pints a day!

 Just before you install your tree, saw off the bottom 1” (3cm) of the trunk.
 This creates a fresh cut and opens up the pores in the bark, which otherwise can block up with sap within a few hours of being cut.
 The tree is then able to drink water through these pores via capillary action.
 We do this to all our trees so customers don’t have to.
 Always place the tree in a water holding stand and replenish the water at regular intervals.